Teslacrashed/sqlite3-snippits/README.rst

 Pro: Uses less space.
 Con: Can be harder to read.

 Examples:
    - CustomerAddress
    - UserRole

 All-capitals looks horrendous.
-All-capitals with underscores looks less horrendous but uses up even more screen space.
+All-capitals with underscores looks less horrendous but uses up more screen space.

 Refrain from usage of acronyms, as many things can share the same acronym.
 Refrain from usage of abbreviations, as people do not always have the same idea for how to abbreviate words.